-Elementary children start the day by greeting the adults and children in the classroom.
+Elementary learners (ages 6-12) start the day by greeting the adults and children in the classroom.
 They spend time writing in their journal and planning the day, being sure to vary the subjects and experiences each day and follow up on unfinished projects.
 Large and small group lessons as well as individual lessons are taking place through out the morning.
 The elementary classroom is lively and social and busy.
 Each day children eat lunch and spend some time playing outside.
 They have a read aloud time and a time to have snack.
 Weekly elementary children have PE, a meeting with their teacher, and circle of friends (a democratic conflict resolution meeting).

 For children who participate in early care, after care, or camps, the routine is much the same.